-As a manager you will come across one or more poor performers at some point in your career.
-This is never a fun part of being a manager but an essential one.
-Poor performers not only affect their own work, they also impact on their team, their manager, their peers, the business, and ultimately, your customers.
+As a manager, you will come across one or more poor performers at some point in your career.
+This is never a fun part of being a manager, but managing poor performance is an essential ability.
+Poor performers not only affect their own work, but they also impact their team, their manager, their peers, the business, and ultimately—your customers.

-Poor performance can be either behavioural or technical.
+Poor performance can be either technical or behavioural.

 How do I deal with Performance Management?

-In every case, if you have an issue, the best way to deal with it is to:
+If you notice poor performance, the best way to deal with it is to:

 - Organise a meeting immediately.
 Timeliness is key here.
-If you leave something for too long (i.e. even 2 days), you are effectively accepting the behaviour or action.
+If you leave something too long (i.e., even two days), you are effectively accepting the behaviour or action.

 - In the meeting, tell the employee that you are there to discuss their performance.
-Ask them if they would like to bring a witness to the meeting, and you should have witness too (this will avoid industrial issues later).
+Ask them if they would like to bring a support person to the meeting.
+You should have a witness too (this will avoid industrial issues later).

 - Let the employee have their say on each incident.
-This is important, as you can never know what is going on that may be impacting their performance / behaviour.
+This is important, as you can never know what is going on that may be impacting their performance/behaviour.
 Also, it is vital to remember that the outcome of the meeting should not be pre-determined.
-You need to listen to their point of view and take it into consideration when making a decision about what you will do.
+You need to genuinely listen to their point of view and take it into consideration when making a decision about what you will do.

 - Be honest, talk about the issues and give the employee a chance to respond to your questions.

-- Document everything that is said in the meeting (your witness should takes notes on the meeting), then confirm expectations and events in a formal letter.
+- Document everything that is said in the meeting (your witness should also take notes on the meeting).
+Then confirm expectations and events in a formal letter.

 - Get the employee to sign the documentation to confirm understanding.